icde-pro/yougile-mcp/README.md

 ### MCP Configuration

-The server is configured through the `.kilocode/mcp.json` file.
+The server is configured through the global MCP configuration file.
 Update the configuration with your API key:

 ```json
 {